mdm123/ScriptableRenderPipeline/com.unity.visualeffectgraph/Documentation~/ComponentAPI.md

 #### Life Cycle and Compatibility

-Event Attributes, when created, are compatible with the Visual Effect Graph Asset that is currently set on the Visual Effect Component.
-This means that you will be able to use the same `VFXEventAttribute` to send events to instances of the graph, as long as you do not change the `visualEffectAsset` property of the Component to another Graph.
+Event Attributes, when created, are compatible with the Visual Effect Graph Asset that is currently set on the Visual Effect component.
+This means that you will be able to use the same `VFXEventAttribute` to send events to instances of the graph, as long as you do not change the `visualEffectAsset` property of the component to another Graph.

 If you manage multiple Visual Effect instances in scene and want to share event payloads, you can cache one VFXEventAttribute and use it on all the instances.